The Best Forex Pairs & Markets to Trade

 To get back to answering the very first question I raised at the start of this article.

 Whilst the list I am about to list below is the list I personally monitor for my Forex trades, that does not mean it is the set list that has to be followed by every trader.
 You may be trading with a different broker to me that may have bigger spreads and commissions, or you may be suited to a different set of pairs.

 For traders wanting to know the broker I use for monitoring and trading these Forex pairs you can check them out HERE.

 The three main criteria I use when looking to see if I will have a pair on my watch list are;

 - Currency manipulation of currency too big of risk

 - Spread too large

 The EURCHF, however, is a pair I avoid and do not even have as a part of watch lists.
-Any trader can flick over to the EURCHF and see that price on this chart has been sideways for years now.
+Any trader can flick over to the EURCHF and see that price on this chart has a long history of being awkward for price action.